ChrstphrHll/npc_gen/students/Ahtye Elhieardacil.md

 # Ahtye Elhieardacil
 ---
 ### Description
-- Elf Druid from Beleriand
+- Elf Druid from Magmus Centerhold
 - 1st year Diplomacy student in Fiesn
-- long curly black hair that's plain, Amber eyes, and Light Tan skin
+- short curly dirty blonde hair that's put up, Amber eyes, and Light Tan skin
 - Is Sentimental and Immature, and has Balance as their ideal

 ### Organizations